History of monarchy in Canada: Royalty and rebellions

 Prince William (later King William IV) arrived in the Canadas in July 1786, on board and in command of HMS Pegasus.
-The Prince spent time in Newfoundland, Nova Scotia, and the Province of Quebec, being the first member of the royal family to visit the latter.
+The Prince spent time in Newfoundland, Nova Scotia, and the Province of Quebec, being the first member of the royal family to visit the latter and "making Canada's royal family one of the earliest families to call the country its home."
+Two of William's 10 illegitimate children with Dorothea Jordan eventually lived in Halifax: Mary, in 1830, and Amelia, from 1840 to 1846, while her husband served as Lieutenant Governor of Nova Scotia.

 Four years later, William's brother, Prince Edward, served in Canada from 1791 until the turn of the 19th century on military duties and as Commander of British North American troops.
 The Prince lived at Quebec City and took a French-Canadian mistress, with whom it is speculated he had two children.
 In 1792, when a riot, fuelled by ethnic character, broke out at a poll during the first elections for the Legislative Assembly of Lower Canada, Prince Edward said to the crowd, "part then in peace.
 I urge you to unanimity and accord.
 Let me hear no more of the odious distinctions of English and French.
 You are all His Britannic Majesty's beloved Canadian subjects."
 It was reportedly the first time the word Canadian was used to refer to all colonists, rather than only Francophones.

 Edward also lived in Halifax, Nova Scotia, between 1794 and 1798 and, again, from 1799 to 1800, making a significant mark on the city through projects such as Fort George, the Halifax Town Clock, the Prince's Lodge, and St George's Church, which the King and Edward's brother, Prince Frederick, supported.
+Edward also initiated construction of fortifications on Prince Edward Island, which was named in his honour.
+In 1811, Edward sought to obtain the appointment as governor general of the Canadas, although failed to do so.